theKashey/jsx-compress-loader/README.md

 - [babel-plugin-transform-react-constant-elements](https://babeljs.io/docs/en/babel-plugin-transform-react-constant-elements)
 would hoist Elements creating, thus removes _object property access_, as long it would be called only once.
 Plus - would remove GC pressure due to the same "one time" element creation.
+- [react-local](https://github.com/philosaf/react-local) - is doing absolutely the same, but as a babel plugin.
+Requires more work for proper instalation.

 # Licence
 MIT